Published on July 9, 2013

 Meacon’s Further Deception

 Though the night of July 9/10 was extraordinarily promising, it did not take long for the Germans to realize that they were being misdirected.
 Soon countermeasures were employed and new radio guidance systems were put into development.
 Crews more carefully relied on dead reckoning and time/speed/distance navigation to double-check their positions.
-It was the beginning of a series of electronics moves and counter-moves that formed the world’s truly electronic battlefield.
-The techniques and principles of Meacon, while they were quickly superseded by newer German tactics, systems and equipment, formed the foundation of modern electronic warfare strategies and tactics, methods that are still in use today with jamming, spoofing and electronic interference.
+It was the beginning of a series of electronic moves and counter-moves that formed the world’s truly electronic battlefield.
+The techniques and principles of Meacon, while they were quickly superseded by newer German tactics, systems, and equipment, formed the foundation of modern electronic warfare strategies and tactics, methods that are still in use today with jamming, spoofing, and electronic interference.

 Yet before Meacon would be overtaken by newer systems, it would score a few more victories.
 Just 14 days later, two Ju 88 night bombers of I./KG 30 were thoroughly confused and misdirected by British Meacon beams.
 One, thinking that it had recrossed the English Channel to its base in France, was led to unwittingly land at RAF Weston-super-Mare instead, whereupon they were taken prisoner and their aircraft captured.
 Its equipment was sent for evaluation and testing, revealing what new systems the Germans were employing.
 While new tactics and training countered the effects of Meacon to a great extent thereafter, finally on November 26, 1941, another Ju 88A-5 of II./KG 106 (M2+MK, Wk-Nr 6073) was led to land at RAF Chivenor, Devon, England, after a flight over the Irish Sea.
 The plane was subsequently turned over to fly with RAF No 1426 (Enemy Aircraft Circus) Flight for testing and training purposes.

 Looking back today, we recognize Meacon as a revolutionary new system, not only in its conception but in its tactical implementation.
-Over the next four years, the electronic warfare practiced over England, France and Germany would grow steadily more complex and deadly.
+Over the next four years, the electronic warfare practiced over England, France, and Germany would grow steadily more complex and deadly.
 It was a battle fought less in the cockpit and more in the secret offices of each country’s radio and electronics experts, as they played a chess game where the stakes meant life and death.
-Finally, when Meacon was retired, its memory was retained in the term “Meaconing”, which means to mislead an aircraft through redirecting, rebroadcasting or perverting navigational signals.
+Finally, when Meacon was retired, its memory was retained in the term “Meaconing”, which means to mislead an aircraft through redirecting, rebroadcasting, or perverting navigational signals.

 Even to this day, “Meaconing” is used.
 In fact, the most recent victim of the practice, if one is to believe the state-controlled Iranian media, was the CIA’s super secret RQ-170 Sentinel remotely piloted reconnaissance system, which was lost on or about December 4/5, 2011 — but that is another story.